Chelation Therapy and Heart Disease: A Deep Dive into Potential Benefits

 Binding of Chelating Agents to Toxins

 Take, for example, EDTA Calcium, one of our formula’s main ingredients and a chelating agent.
 EDTA has a negative charge, while heavy metals like lead and mercury have a positive charge.
-Due to this opposite charge, the EDTA can bind to the heavy metal to form a stable, neutral compound.
+Due to this opposite charge, the EDTA can bind to the heavy metal to form a neutral compound.
 This process is akin to a lock and key, where the chelating agent (the lock) fits perfectly with the metal ion (the key).

 Where Do the Toxins Go?